Placing, finishing and jointing concrete

 If attempting to place a large area of concrete where the gradient is steep and/or site access is difficult, pumping the concrete may offer the most practical solution in terms of time, energy and convenience.

 If placing concrete directly from a truck or concrete pump, place concrete vertically into the face of concrete already in place.
 Never allow the concrete to fall more than 1 to 1.5 metres.

 Compaction is a necessary part of concrete placement and must be done while concrete is in a workable (plastic) state.
 Compaction is the first step to ensuring that the hardened concrete will be strong and durable.

-For most small household projects, compaction would typically be achieved by first working the concrete well into the formed area, particularly alongside the formwork, with a spade or shovel as the concrete is progressively placed.
+For most small household projects, compact by first working the concrete well into the formed area, particularly alongside the formwork, with a spade or shovel as the concrete is progressively placed.
 Use a spade or shovel in poker action to consolidate the concrete to a consistent depth throughout the entire job.

 The second step in the compaction process is tamping the placed concrete with a screed board.
 A screed board can be a straight-edged piece of timber placed horizontally across the formwork.
 First tamp the concrete with the screed board, followed by sliding the screed board back and forth across the surface of the concrete.
 Continue this motion while travelling along the formwork in the same direction in which the concrete is being placed.
 The concrete should now be compacted and levelled to the top edge of the formwork.

 Always keep a small amount of concrete in front of the screed board to produce an even surface across the entire job.